112RG/Ghost/README.md

     */
   },

-  // Border color for embeds, defaults to Kuro one
+  // Border color for embeds, defaults to ghost one
   embedColor: 15473237
 }
 ```